hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. New valid Candidate Roster created with no subsequent one sent by app.
 Verify accept.
 2. New valid Candidate Roster created with subsequent one sent by app.
 Verify accept.
 3. Invalid roster(s) sent by the app.
 Verify reject.
-4. Empty roster(s) sent by the app.
-Verify reject.
-5. Node Failures During Roster Change: What happens if nodes fails or disconnects during a roster change?
+4. Node Failures During Roster Change: What happens if nodes fails or disconnects during a roster change?
 Verify valid node successfully reconnects.
-6. Concurrent Roster Updates: What if we make multiple roster updates concurrently?
+5. Concurrent Roster Updates: What if we make multiple roster updates concurrently?
 Verify no effect on adoption.
-8. Roster recovery?
+6. Roster recovery?
 Node receives candidate roster, crashes.
 Wakes up, reconnects.
 Verify recovery.
-9. What testing do we need for genesis new network?
-10. What end to end testing do we need for brand new network that uses the TSS signature scheme to sign its blocks?
+7. What end to end testing do we need for brand new network that uses the TSS signature scheme to sign its blocks?

 ### Metrics

-We propose that some metrics be added such as `createTimestamp` of a Candidate Roster, and the time the roster was either adopted or discarded.
+We propose that some metrics be added.
+One useful metric we will introduce is the number of candidate rosters that have been set.
+Others may be introduced during implementation.

 ### Implementation and Delivery Plan